adobe/pdfservices-java-sdk-samples/README.md

 ### Export PDF To Other Formats
 These samples illustrate how to export PDF files to other formats.
-Refer to the documentation of ExportPDFOperation.java to see the list of supported export formats.
-Please note that exporting PDF to images results in a zip archive.
+Refer to the documentation of ExportPDFOperation.java and ExportPDFToImagesOperation.java for supported export formats.
-To export PDF to a list of images refer to the documentation of ExportPDFToImagesOperation.java.

 #### Export a PDF File To a DOCX File